Awards for Innovation in Higher Education

 - Create programs that make college more affordable by making financial aid and other supports and services more accessible, including by increasing the number of students who apply for these programs, or by reducing the costs of books and supplies.

-The Committee on Awards for Innovation in Higher Education will make awards for the most promising innovations.
+The Awards for Innovation in Higher Education Committee will make awards for the most promising innovations.
 The committee consists of the following members: the state’s Director of Finance, who serves as the committee’s chairperson; four members selected by the Governor; an appointee of the state Senate Committee on Rules; and an appointee of the Speaker of the state Assembly.

 When making awards, the committee will consider a variety of innovations, but, consistent with the statute, will give preference to innovations that: